Travertine: Uses

-Travertine is one of several natural stones that are used for paving patios and garden paths.
+Travertine is one of several natural stones that is used for paving patios and garden paths.
 It is sometimes known as travertine limestone or travertine marble; these are the same stone, although travertine is classified properly as a type of limestone, not marble.
 The stone is characterised by pitted holes and troughs in its surface.
 Although these troughs occur naturally, they suggest signs of considerable wear and tear over time.
-It can also be polished to a smooth, shiny finish, and comes in a variety of colors from grey to coral-red.
-Travertine is also available in tile sizes for floor installations.
+It can be polished to a smooth, shiny finish, and comes in a variety of colors from grey to coral-red.
+Travertine is available in tile sizes for floor installations.

 Travertine is one of the most frequently used stones in modern architecture.
 It is commonly used for indoor home/business flooring, outdoor patio flooring, spa walls and ceilings, façades, and wall cladding.
 The lobby walls of the modernist Willis Tower (1970) (formerly Sears Tower) in Chicago are made of travertine.
 Architect Welton Becket frequently incorporated travertine into many of his projects.
 The Ronald Reagan UCLA Medical Center is clad with over 3 million pounds (about 1360 tonnes) of Ambra Light travertine from the Tivoli quarries.
 Architect Ludwig Mies van der Rohe used travertine in several of his major works, including the Toronto-Dominion Centre, S.R.
 Crown Hall, the Farnsworth House and the Barcelona Pavilion.
 The New Mexico State Capitol has its rotunda finished with travertine mined from a deposit west of Belen, New Mexico.
 Stone from this quarry is also used in buildings at the University of New Mexico.